Aïn Séfra: Demographics

-Customs
+Culture

 Traditional wedding custom

 Traditionally wedding parties took place over 7 days.
 Nowadays, weddings last a maximum of 3 days.

 For the first lunch, the relatives are invited for a meal with "merga" (dish in sauce).
 Subsequently, a couscous is served to the guests for the following meals.

 Throughout the wedding, the bride would not leave her new home.
 Once the marriage ceremony was over, she would take her bucket, go out to fill it at the source and bring it home.
 Meanwhile, the groom would buy fruit and vegetables at the market without bags or baskets.
 He would then carry them in his burnous and give them to the bride, who would then give them to the cooks.